The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation: Theoretical Utility Analysis

-Unfortunately, a random rotation or unitary matrix has several downsides: Generating a random unitary or rotation matrix is itself a non-trivial task \cite{Sample-unitary}.
+\ifarxiv \begin{proof} Let $Y=((Ux)_i/\|x\|_2+1)/2 \in [0,1]$.
+Then $Y$ follows a $\mathsf{Beta}((d-1)/2,(d-1)/2)$ distribution \cite{SE-unit-vector-beta}.
+Thus $\ex{}{e^{t(Y-1/2)}} \le e^{t^2/8}$ for all $t \in \mathbb{R}$ \cite{Beta-subgaussian}.
+The result follows. \end{proof} \fi Unfortunately, a random rotation or unitary matrix has several downsides: Generating a random unitary or rotation matrix is itself a non-trivial task \cite{Sample-unitary}.
 Even storing such a matrix in memory and performing the required matrix-vector multiplication could be prohibitive -- it would take $\Theta(d^2)$ time and space where we seek algorithms that run in $\tilde{O}(d)$ time and space.

 Instead our approach is to first randomize the signs of the entries of $x$ and then multiply by a matrix with small entries.
 This attains the desired guarantee: \begin{lem} Let $H \in [-\sqrt{\rho/d},\sqrt{\rho/d}]^{d \times d}$ be a fixed unitary matrix.
 Let $D \in \{0,-1,+1\}^{d \times d}$ be a diagonal matrix with random signs on the diagonal.
 Fix $x \in \mathbb{R}^d$ and $i \in [d]$.
 Let $Y=(HDx)_i \in \mathbb{R}$.
 Then $\ex{}{e^{tY}} \le e^{t^2\|x\|_2^2 \rho /2d}$ for all $t \in \mathbb{R}$. \end{lem} \begin{proof} We have $Y=(HDx)_i = \sum_j^d H_{i,j} D_{j,j} x_j$ and, by independence, $\ex{}{e^{tY}} = \prod_j^d \ex{}{e^{t H_{i,j} D_{j,j} x_j}}$.
 Since $H_{i,j} \in [-\sqrt{\rho/d}, \sqrt{\rho/d}]$ and $D_{j,j} \in \{-1,+1\}$ is uniformly random, we have $\ex{}{e^{t H_{i,j} D_{j,j} x_j}} \le e^{t^2 (\sqrt{\rho/d})^2 x_j^2 / 2}$ by Hoeffding's lemma. \end{proof}